On the Ingleton-Violations in Finite Groups: Introduction

 \section{Introduction}

 \IEEEPARstart{L}{et} $\n = \{1,2,\dots,n\}$, and let $X_1,X_2,\dots,X_n$ be $n$ jointly distributed discrete random variables.
 For any nonempty set $\alpha \subseteq \n$, let $X_\alpha$ denote the collection of random variables $\{X_i:i\in\alpha\}$, with joint entropy $h_\alpha\triangleq H(X_\alpha) = H(X_i;\,i\in\alpha)$.
 We call the ordered real $(2^n-1)$-tuple $(h_\alpha:\emptyset \neq \alpha \subseteq \n) \in \mathbb{R}^{2^n-1}$ an \emph{entropy vector}.
 The set of all entropy vectors derived from $n$ jointly distributed discrete random variables is denoted by $\Gamma_n^*$.
-It is not too difficult to show that the closure of this set, i.e., $\overline{\Gamma_n^*}$, is a {\em convex cone}.
+It is not too difficult to show that the closure of this set, i.e., $\overline{\Gamma_n^*}$, is a {\em convex cone}\cite{ZY97}.

 The set $\overline{\Gamma_n^*}$ figures prominently in information theory since it describes the possible values that the joint entropies of a collection of $n$ discrete random variables can obtain.
 From a practical point of view, it is of importance since it can be shown that the capacity region of any arbitrary multi-source multi-sink {\em wired} network, whose graph is acyclic and whose links are discrete memoryless channels, can be obtained by optimizing a linear function of the entropy vector over the convex cone $\overline{\Gamma_n^*}$ and a set of linear constraints (defined by the network) \cite{yanyeungzhen07,hash07}.
 Despite this importance, the entropy region $\overline{\Gamma_n^*}$ is only known for $n=2,3$ random variables and remains unknown for $n\geq 4$ random variables.
-Nonetheless, there are important connections known between $\overline{\Gamma_n^*}$ and matroid theory (since entropy is a submodular function and therefore somehow defines a matroid) \cite{dofrze07}, determinantal inequalities (through the connection with Gaussian random variables) \cite{shha08}, and quasi-uniform arrays \cite{chan01}.
+Nonetheless, there are important connections known between $\overline{\Gamma_n^*}$ and matroid theory (since entropy is a submodular\footnote{A set function $f$ defined on the subsets of $\n$ is \emph{submodular} iff $f_\alpha + f_\beta - f_{\alpha\cap\beta} - f_{\alpha\cup\beta}\geq0$ for all $\alpha,\beta \subseteq \n$.} function.)\cite{dofrze07}, determinantal inequalities (through the connection with Gaussian random variables) \cite{shha08}, and quasi-uniform arrays \cite{chan01}.
 However, perhaps most intriguing is the connection to finite groups which we briefly elaborate below.